springer12/simplisafe-python/README.md

 # Refreshing the Access Token

-It may be desirable to re-authenticate to the SimpliSafe™ API without using a user's email and password again.
-In that case, it is recommended that you save the `refresh_token` property somewhere; when it comes time to re-authenticate, simply:
+It may be desirable to re-authenticate against the SimpliSafe™ API at some point in the future (and without using a user's email and password).
+In that case, it is recommended that you save the `refresh_token` property somewhere;
+when it comes time to re-authenticate, simply:

 ```python
 from simplipy import API